 - Language Generation (LG) provides the ability to create more natural, personalized responses resulting in engaging conversational experiences.

-- Composer streamlines your bot project's codebase and provides a more accessible visual design surface which provides a unified canvas to author dialogs, responses along with language and QnA resources.
+- Composer streamlines your bot project's codebase and provides a more accessible visual design surface that provides a unified canvas to author dialogs and responses, along with language and QnA resources.

-Apps created with Composer uses the Adaptive dialog format, a JSON specification shared by many tools provided by the Bot Framework.
+Apps created with Composer use the declarative dialog format, a JSON specification shared by many tools provided by the Bot Framework.